 Students with ADHD have different levels of attention and concentration.
 They may lose focus when doing tasks or listening to their teachers speak.
-It can seem like their mind is elsewhere.
-It may appear that they don't listen to instructions, or they may get easily distracted part way through a task.
-They may not pay close attention to detail and so can make 'careless' mistakes.
-They can be forgetful and appear disorganised, for example, when getting their things ready for a task or packing up.
+It can seem like their mind is elsewhere; it may appear that they don't listen to instructions, or they may get easily distracted part way through a task.
+They may show reduced attention to detail, appearing to make careless mistakes.
+They can be forgetful and appear disorganised, such as when getting their things ready for a task and packing up.

 Students with ADHD may also be hyperactive and impulsive.
 They may fidget, appear restless or move around the classroom when they are expected to sit still.
-They may talk a lot, interrupt others, and find it uncomfortable to play quietly or wait their turn.
+They may talk a lot, interrupt others, and find it uncomfortable to wait their turn or play quietly.
 They can be highly active.
-Sometimes, this can make group work challenging and can impact a student's friendships with others.
+Sometimes, this can make group work challenging and can impact a student's social interaction with others.